tavis-software/Tavis.OpenApi/readme.md

 # Tavis.OpenAPI

+Note: This library has been superceded by [Microsoft.OpenAPI.NET](https://github.com/Microsoft/OpenAPI.NET).
+I don't expect any further development on this project.

 This library is a parser for the [OpenAPI Specification](https://openapis.org/).
 The model is based around OpenAPI 3.0 specification.

 ## Simple Example